 8. Green Beans

-Green beans are an incredible snack or side dish when dipped in hummus.
+Canned green beans are an incredible snack or side dish when dipped in hummus.

 They are sweet, crunchy, and really complement the creamy texture of hummus perfectly.